A version of this article appeared on April 22, 2016.

-Income Limit: For 2017, single income tax filers with modified adjusted gross incomes of more than $110,000 and married couples filing jointly with incomes greater than $220,000 cannot make contributions to a Coverdell.
+Income Limit: Single income tax filers with modified adjusted gross incomes of more than $110,000 and married couples filing jointly with incomes greater than $220,000 cannot make contributions to a Coverdell.

 Withdrawal Flexibility: Medium.
 Withdrawals of contributions are tax- and penalty-free.
-And in contrast with 529 assets, in which withdrawals will incur taxes and a penalty unless used for qualified college expenses, Coverdell assets may be used for elementary and high school expenses, too.
+Coverdell assets may also be used for elementary and high school expenses.
 You can also change the beneficiary of a plan, as long as the new beneficiary is a family member of the former beneficiary.

 Investment Flexibility: Medium.
 Coverdell ESA investors can, in theory, invest in a broad swath of assets, but fewer and fewer investment providers offer the accounts.

-Required Distributions: Funds must generally be distributed from an account by the time the student reaches age 30, though they may be rolled over into a Coverdell ESA for another eligible family member.
+Required Distributions: Funds must generally be distributed from an account by the time the beneficiary reaches age 30 (unless he or she has special needs), though they may be rolled over into a Coverdell ESA for another eligible family member.

-Pros: Ability to use funds for elementary and high school expenses; flexibility to invest in a broad variety of securities, including mutual funds and individual stocks.
+Pros: Ability to use funds for elementary and high school expenses; flexibility to invest in a broad rage of securities, including mutual funds and individual stocks.

 Cons: Limited contribution amounts and lower modified adjusted gross income thresholds; investment providers may not offer this account type.

-Best for: Individuals aiming to invest relatively smaller sums for education--including elementary, high school, and college--who are seeking more investment flexibility than 529s afford.
+Best for: Lower- and moderate-income savers aiming to invest smaller sums for education and seeking more investment flexibility than 529s afford.

-Tax Treatment: Aftertax contributions.
-Earnings and gains taxed to minor; for children under age 19 and full-time students under age 24 (whose unearned income does not provide half their support), first $1,050 of unearned income is tax-exempt, the next $1,050 is taxed at the child's rate, and over $2,100 is taxed at parents' rate.
+UGMA/UTMA Tax Treatment: Aftertax contributions.
+For children under age 19 and full-time students under age 24 (whose unearned income does not provide half their support), first $1,050 of unearned income is tax-exempt, the next $1,050 is taxed at the child's rate, and over $2,100 is taxed at parents' rate.